 Once a booking is confirmed a pickup time will be advised.

 For guests travelling from Cairns/ Palm Cove/ Trinity Beach or any other Cairns Northern Beaches, Turtle Cove and Thala Beach Nature Reserve you will require to make your own way to Port Douglas to join the tour.
 We will advise of the most suitable pickup point in Port Douglas when the booking is confirmed.

 What if I have not booked a hotel as yet?

 Once you have made your final arrangements, you can contact us directly with your accommodation details.

 Can I book the front seat?

-No. In fairness to all our guests, we rotate each seating at each stop.
-Everyone likes a turn in the front and we do at times have guests who have difficult in hearing.
+No. In fairness to all our guests, the front seat cannot be booked.
 Should you suffer from motion sickness, then perhaps consider taking motion sickness tablets prior to the tour.
 If you still prefer the front seat then the private charter option would be best for you.